 • Location - Space constraints, accessibility for delivery, service in remote areas affecting choices.

-• Portability - Mobile, semimobile or stationary selection impacts civil foundation requirements.
+• Portability - Mobile, semi-mobile or stationary selection impacts civil foundation requirements.

 • Flexibility - Variable primary crusher allows processing multiple materials or gradations.